JanSharp/VRCVFXTargetGun/VFXTargetGun/notes.md

 - stop absolutely everything button
 - some sort of rotation control like locking rotation, locking rotation on some around some axis, snapping
 - grid snapping
+- positioning, most notably up and down to be able to place things on uneven ground without parts of it floating

 ## Version 2